viperproject/prusti-dev/docs/user-guide/src/install.md

 The easiest way to try out Prusti is by using the ["Prusti Assistant"](https://marketplace.visualstudio.com/items?itemName=viper-admin.prusti-assistant) extension for [Visual Studio Code](https://code.visualstudio.com/).
 Please confer the extension's webpage for:
 * Detailed installation and first usage instructions.
-* The description of the available commands, among which commands to run and update the verifier.
+* The description of the available commands, among which are commands to run and update the verifier.
 * The description of the configuration flags.
 * Troubleshooting instructions.